Founders usually search for a brand strategy book when they want clearer thinking before they make a live decision.

-brand strategy book for founders: choose for execution, not entertainment
+Choose for execution, not entertainment

 A quick way to validate this section is to run a single-message test.
 Put one headline, one supporting sentence, and one proof point in front of a target reader.
-If they cannot explain the offer accurately, your framing is still too broad.
+If they can't explain the offer accurately, your framing is still too broad.

 How founders waste reading time